abhishekshah25/zillow-data-pipeline/README.md

 ### Getting Started

-To get started with the data pipeline, follow the steps mentioned in the Procedure.txt file.
+To get started with the data pipeline, follow the steps mentioned in the Procedure file.
 Feel free to make modifications in the data flow structure while creating your own pipeline.